baskerville/plato/doc/MANUAL.md

 - Bottom left corner: guess the frontlight if there's more than two frontlight presets defined, toggle the frontlight otherwise.
 - Bottom right corner: toggle the bitonal mode.

+Simultaneous swipe sequences:

-Simultaneously performing an east arrow with the left hand and a west arrow with the right hand will lead you back to the home screen.
+- Cross (east arrow with the left hand, west arrow with the right hand): go back to the home screen.
+- Diamond (west arrow with the left hand, east arrow with the right hand): toggle the top and bottom bars.

 ### Text Selection